siddharthr2004/subRedditInformation/README.md

 ## **Features:**
 - Uses gradient testing from thousands of comments to match best fit products
 - Synthesizes and outputs large list ranked with best products to be marketed on each sub
-- Holds storage information on best product within each sub, and updates weekl
+- Holds storage information on best product within each sub, and updates weekly

 ##  **Key Files & Structure**
 - **`app.js`**  Backend API used for web rendering (in progress)